u9on/layout_html-form/readme.md

 ## Notes
 - Every field should have name attribute
-- Every field should have label, which focuses input on label click
+- Every field should have label, which focuses input on label clic
 - Do not use tabs for indentation.
 Instead use 2 spaces
 - Most of the time you want each tag in new line
 - Form should have different inputs with such types: